-Class I Obligations.
+Except as noted in the table above, the Authority's obligation to make interest payments to the respective Counterparty under each of these Derivative Products constitutes a Class I Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class I Obligations.
 The Authority's obligation to make termination payments under each of these Derivative Products in the event of early termination is a general obligation of the Authority and not an Obligation under the Master Indenture.
-See "Part II - COLORADO HOUSING AND FINANCE AUTHORITY - General Obligations of the Authority."
+See "Part II - COLORADO HOUSING AND FINANCE AUTHORITY - Long-Term Obligations of the Authority - General Obligations."
+See also footnote 5 to the audited 2003 and 2002 financial statements of the Authority included in this Official Statement as Appendix A.

-For a discussion of the 2004A Derivative Product expected to be entered in connection with the 2004 Series A Bonds, see "Part I - CERTAIN PROGRAM ASSUMPTIONS - 2004A Derivative Product."
+For a discussion of the 2005A Derivative Products expected to be entered in connection with the 2005 Series A Bonds, see "Part I - CERTAIN PROGRAM ASSUMPTIONS - 2005A Derivative Products."